GSDA: Generative Adversarial Network-based Semi-Supervised Data Augmentation for Ultrasound Image Classification: Introduction

-Medical ultrasound (US) has become a widely used screening and diagnostic tool in clinical practice due to its lack of ionizing radiation, high sensitivity, portability, and relatively low cost \cite{Zlitni2018}.
-However, there are limitations.
+Medical Ultrasound (US) has become a widely utilized screening and diagnostic tool in clinical practice due to its absence of ionizing radiation, high sensitivity, portability, and relatively low cost \citep{zlitni2018molecular}.
+However, there are limitations to be solved.
 Image quality is easily affected by noise and artifacts, inter-operator variability is considerable, and variability across different US systems is usually high.
 Due to these, diagnosing medical US images always heavily relies on radiologists.
-To address the problem, developing an advanced medical US images analysis tool to make medical US diagnosis more objective, accurate, and automatic is essential.
+To address the problem, developing an advanced medical US image analysis tool to make medical US diagnosis more objective, accurate, and automatic is essential.
+In recent years, Deep Learning (DL) has emerged as a powerful tool to automate the extraction of useful information from big data.
+It has enabled ground-breaking advances in numerous computer vision tasks \citep{voulodimos2018athanasios}.
+For the classification task, the Convolutional Neural Network (CNN) \citep{lecun1998gradient} is one of the most dominant methods.
+However, effectively training a CNN typically requires large datasets, which are often a significant obstacle in the medical field.
+For one thing, the acquisition of medical images typically necessitates the use of specialized equipment and requires medical experts for annotation.
+For another, datasets are usually confidential due to privacy concerns.
+In this case, the Transfer Learning (TL) technique is widely implemented in CNN to relieve the common data shortage.
+The TL allows the models to be trained on the larger dataset first to relieve the difficulty of model training.
+However, given the unique characteristics of US images and the acute data shortage, relying solely on TL often fails to guarantee the model performance \citep{al2019deep}.